2017-18 Undergraduate and Graduate Catalogs

 ACCT 360.
 Accounting Information Systems.
 3 Hours.

 Emphasizes how accounting informaiton systems function in today's business environment.
 Manual and computer systems will be used to study the processes and procedures by which an organization's financial information is accumulated, classified, processed, analyzed, and communicated.
 Topics include business cycles, controls, integrated accounting software, spreadsheets, and relational databases.
-Prerequisites: ACCT 302, ACCT 326, and BIT 320.
+Prerequisites: Students must complete ACCT 201 and BOTE 247 before enrolling in this class.

 ACCT 375.
 Principles of Energy Accounting.
 3 Hours.